For many UK homes, cheap standard broadband or an affordable fibre broadband deal is more than enough.

-But if you've got a busy family home where the connection is shared, or you simply want to get downloads as quickly as possible and stream 4K video without worrying about bandwidth, then speed rather price is going to be your primary concern.
+But if you've got a busy family home where the Wi-Fi connection is shared, or you simply want to get downloads as quickly as possible, then signing up for the right package speed is vital.

 What is the fastest broadband in the UK?

 The fastest internet in the UK is an ultrafast gigabit fibre service.
 This is a full fibre connection that offers broadband speeds of 1 Gbps.
 That’s one gigabit per second or more, with a few areas lucky enough to have the option of speeds up to 10Gb!